SimonTommerup/02805-sgai/README.md

 reddit is one of the largest internet fora with over 430 million monthly users from all over the world.
 Around 50 million Americans and about a fourth of the Americans in the age between 25 and 29 uses reddit (https://www.oberlo.com/blog/reddit-statistics).

-This means reddit gives a unique insight to information into what is being discussed in America.
+This means reddit gives a unique insight into what is being discussed in America.

 reddit is arranged into so-called subreddits where people discuss various subjects.
 Two of these subreddits are known as r/DonaldTrump and r/JoeBiden and is about the 2020 Presidential Candidates Donald Trump and Joe Biden and has many thousands of users each.